jdcloudcom/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-APIGroup/Create-Publish.md

 # Release API Groups

 After API group created, it is required to publish the API group before using it.
 Currently, the JD Cloud provides 3 sets of publishing environment: Test, Pre-release and On-line.
-You can publish and test the API group in Test and pre-release environment, and download the SDK and documents; and officially publish the SDK and documents of on-line API group in on-line environment.

 API caller can access and call the API through custom domain or secondary domain after publishing.

 Please note that:

-- If selecting Mock backend in publishing, directly return to normal constant result instead of requesting the real back service when commissioning.
-This method applies to test if the request link of API is correct and skip the APP authentication and signature verification;
-- The gateway will actually request the backend service if selecting the unique backend and call the backend address.
+* You need to make backend configuration to API group and release it then.

 ## Operation Steps: